DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Column alignment

-The `Table` plugin also allows specifying column alignment with the help of the `columnExtensions` property.
+The `Table` plugin's `columnExtensions` allows you to specify the column alignment.

 .embedded-demo({ "path": "grid-basic/column-alignment", "showThemeSelector": true })

 ### Column width

-Static widths for specific columns can be defined via the `columnExtensions` property of the `Table` plugin like it is shown in the demo below:
+Static widths for specific columns can be defined via the `Table` plugin's `columnExtensions` property as shown in the demo below:

 .embedded-demo({ "path": "grid-basic/static-column-width", "showThemeSelector": true })